KLAA (AM): History

-AM 830 first signed on the air on January 9, 1986 as KSRT, a Spanish-language news and information station.
+AM 830 first signed on the air on January 9, 1986, as KSRT, a Spanish-language news and information station.
 The station was directional day and night, with a daytime power of 2,500 watts and 1,000 watts night.
 Former NFL placekicker Danny Villanueva was co-owner and general manager.
 The transmitter site was at Oak Flat in the Santa Ana Mountains near Santiago Peak.
 While mountain tops are good for FM transmission, AM stations need low, flat land for the best signal propagation.
 The poor ground conductivity yielded a less-than-optimal signal for KSRT.
 (Today, KSRT is a Regional Mexican music station in Cloverdale, California.)

-In 1991, the station changed its callsign to KPLS, and began airing a Spanish language talk format as "La Voz" in January 1992.
-On February 11, 1993, after a brief period of silence, the station switched to a children's radio format, becoming "Radio AAHS."
+In 1991, the station changed its callsign to KPLS, and began airing a Spanish language talk radio format as "La Voz" in January 1992.
+On February 11, 1993, after a brief period of silence, the station switched to a children's radio format, becoming "Radio AAHS".
 It was part of the first nationwide network of radio programs for children.
 The downfall of Radio AAHS came when The Walt Disney Company established a competitor, Radio Disney.
 After the sign-off of Radio AAHS in January 1998, the parent company, Children's Broadcasting Corporation, needed programming for the network of stations until they could find buyers.
-KPLS and the other nine CBC-owned and operated Radio AAHS stations flipped to "Beat Radio", which broadcast electronic dance music 12 hours a day.
+KPLS and the other nine CBC-owned and operated Radio AAHS stations flipped to "Beat Radio", which broadcast electronic dance music 12 hours each night.
 (As of 2020, the KPLS call letters are used by a Christian radio-formatted station in Littleton, Colorado.)

 KPLS was sold in late October 1998 to Catholic Family Radio and adopted a Catholic talk format.
 During this period, the station was owned by John Lynch, father of the veteran National Football League cornerback of the same name.
 Lynch was former CEO of Noble Broadcasting of San Diego.

 In 2000 the station was granted a power increase by the FCC, allowing it to operate with 50,000 watts during the day and 20,000 watts at night, giving it a signal comparable to the major AM stations in Los Angeles.
 It also moved to its current tower site in Chino.